 Program evaluation cannot be conducted by NCIRS in isolation.
-It requires extensive collaboration and consultation with a broad range of stakeholders, including the Australian Government Department of Health, Communicable Diseases Network Australia, National Immunisation Committee, Australian Government Department of Human Services, Australian Institute of Health and Welfare, Therapeutic Goods Administration, the National Aboriginal Community Controlled Health Organisation, Primary Health Networks, state/territory health departments and others.
+It requires extensive collaboration and consultation with a broad range of stakeholders, including the Australian Government Department of Health, Communicable Diseases Network Australia, Services Australia, Australian Institute of Health and Welfare, Therapeutic Goods Administration, the National Aboriginal Community Controlled Health Organisation, Primary Health Networks, state/territory health departments and others.

 Haemophilus influenzae type b

 National Measles Control Campaign, 1998 – completed in 2000 [Report] [Related paper]